-Money isn’t the only thing that separates luxury travelers from other tourists.
-How and where they spend their vacations are well, umm, slightly different from the rest of us.
+Money isn’t the only thing that differentiates luxury travelers from others.
+How and where they spend their vacations are distinctive as well.

 The wealthiest U.S. travelers prefer vacationing in Mexico, Canada, and Italy.
 And, they’re even picky about the hotel brand.
 It’s not enough to stay in a luxury hotel; it’s got to be a renowned brand.
 They prefer Four Seasons, Ritz-Carlton, and Hilton.
 And, while the average U.S. traveler spends $1,347 per vacation, rich luxury travelers spend an average of $3,115 per person.
 The wealthiest travelers take 14.3 trips per year (half are business trips and the other half leisure) vs. the 4.8 trips average U.S. travelers take.
 Also, when it comes to booking vacations, the majority of the time wealthy travelers book directly with a hotel or airline rather than use an online travel agency.
 And, more than one-third use travel agents to make arrangements for them.